 Iconic Annapurna Base Camp Trek

-The final part of the trek is challenging, but when you arrive at the base camp, you will feel proud.
-At the base camp, there are simple tea houses where you can rest and enjoy the amazing scenery.
-It is a peaceful place to relax and take in the beauty of the mountains.
+The last part of the trek is a bit tough, but reaching the base camp brings a great feeling of achievement.
+At the base camp, you’ll find simple tea houses where you can rest and enjoy the incredible mountain views.
+It’s a calm, peaceful spot to relax and soak in the natural beauty.

 When to visit Annapurna Base Camp Trek Via Poon Hill?